The father of American teenage hostage freed by Hamas says she is 'doing very good'

 The International Committee of the Red Cross, which transported the freed Americans from Gaza to Israel, said their release offered "a sliver of hope” for those still being held.

 Judith and Natalie Ranaan had been on a trip from their home in the Chicago suburb of Evanston to Israel to celebrate the Jewish holidays, according to family members.
 They were in Nahal Oz, near Gaza, on Oct.
-7 for Simchat Torah, a festive Jewish holiday, when Hamas and other militants stormed into southern Israeli towns, killing hundreds of people and abducting others.
+7 for Simchat Torah, a festive Jewish holiday, when Hamas militants stormed into southern Israeli towns, killing hundreds of people and abducting dozens of others.

-Their family had heard nothing from them since the attack and were later told by U.S. and Israeli officials that they were being held in Gaza, Natalie’s brother Ben has said previously.
+Their family had heard nothing from them since the attack and were later told by U.S. and Israeli officials that they were being held in Gaza, Natalie’s brother Ben has said.

 “At the same time we hold our pain very deep,” said Hecht, who called for the other hostages to be released as soon as possible.
 “We need to continue besieging whoever we can and however we can, and praying for their release.”